abap2UI5/auto-builder/README.md

 Features:
 * Integrates abap2UI5, frontend, and multiple addons into a single project
-* Uses abaplint renaming features, supporting multiple builds on the same system
+* Supports multiple builds on the same system via abaplint renaming feature
 * Install your new project with a single abapGit pull

 ### Build Process